Kansattica/msync/MANUAL.md

 This is especially useful when you want to copy reply ids, users, and content warnings from an existing post into a reply.

 You can move through each list with the usual vim movement keys.
 Page up and page down work fine, for example.
 To move one post or notification at a time,  I either type `/--------` (eight is the minimum number of dashes to not match the same separator twice) or simply position my cursor on one of the separators and press `*`.
 Once you do this, you can use `n` to go to the next post, and `N` to go to the previous post.

+If you accidentally edit a file, use `:e!` to read it again from disk.
+When you're done with your session, `:qa!` will close all the tabs.

 #### Downloading attachments